Read our exclusive interview with 5 fitness and nutrition experts on their views and opinions on fat loss.

 Matt Lovell - I would keep to 3-4% off your peak body comp year round, this shouldn’t be too difficult.
 Or never be more than 6 weeks out of peak shape.
 If you are having to diet down for 3 months+ to get into peak condition you are probably over fat……

-Enjoy this post?
+Enjoy our expert fat loss guide?
 Let us know on Facebook or Instagram @PredNutrition.